evfredericksen/pynacea/readme.md

 proprietary voice recognition software, and can in fact run alongside any voice recognition program.

+Pynacea has built-in support for PocketSphinx, and relies on a virtual machine for other speech to text engines.

 Read the documentation [here](https://www.youtube.com/watch?v=eB211nF-Big).

 ##To Do